jharris4/html-webpack-tags-plugin/README.md

 - `jsExtensions`: `string` or `array`

   Specifies the file extensions to use to determine if assets are script assets.
-Defaults is `['.js']`.
+Default is `['.js']`.

 - `cssExtensions`: `string` or `array`

   Specifies the file extensions to use to determine if assets are style assets.
-Defaults is `['.css']`.
+Default is `['.css']`.

 - `assets`: `string` or `array`